On Quantum Perceptron Learning via Quantum Search: Introduction

-The rest of our paper is organized as follows: in Section~\ref{related_work}, we review the connections between perceptron learning, version space and feasible region.
-We also re-examine two algorithms, \emph{online quantum perceptron} and \emph{quantum version space perceptron} proposed in~\cite{kapoor2016quantum} and their extensions in~\cite{roget2022quantum,liao2024quadratic}.
-In Section~\ref{MC_sampling}, we correct a mistake in the \emph{quantum version space perceptron}~\cite{kapoor2016quantum}.
-Specifically, the probability of sampling for a $D$-dimensional hyperplane from a normal distribution that perfectly classifies the data scales as $\Omega(\gamma^{D})$ instead of $\Theta(\gamma)$, with $\gamma$ denoting the margin.
-Additionally, we provide a simulation validating our theoretical result.
-In Section~\ref{weak_online}, we show how the quantum analogues of two linear programming algorithms ---ellipsoidal algorithm and cutting plane random walk algorithm can be used to speed up perceptron learning under a weak online learning setup.
-Section~\ref{quantum_walk} provides a cutting plane quantum \emph{hit-and-run} algorithm, elaborating on how to use quantum walk search~\cite{magniez2007search} to further speed up sampling.
-Section~\ref{conclu} concludes the paper and also discusses the possibility of acquiring statistical advantages in quantum machine learning.
+The rest of our paper is organised as follows.
+In Section~\ref{related_work}, we first review the connections between \emph{perceptron learning}, \emph{version space} and \emph{feasibility problem}.
+Then we re-examine some known quantum perceptron models~\citep{kapoor2016quantum,roget2022quantum,liao2024quadratic} and provide the formal definitions of the \emph{classical/quantum queries} related to this work.
+Section~\ref{MC_sampling} corrects an error in the QVSP algorithm and provides a simulation validating this correction.
+In Section~\ref{Q_enh}, we deliberate on quantum-enhanced perceptron learning algorithms by first explaining the \emph{quantum weak online learning} framework, and then explicating two CP-based algorithms.
+The quantum-classical hybrid algorithm HCP-RW, and a fully-quantum algorithm QCP-QW that improved on the HCP-RW algorithm, elaborating on how to use {quantum walk search}~\citep{magniez2007search} to speed up sampling.
+Section~\ref{conclu} concludes the paper and points out future directions.